-To get goods and services at zero rate VAT or reduced rate, charity organisations should provide evidence of their charitable status.
+To get goods and services at zero-rate VAT or a reduced rate, charity organisations should provide evidence of their charitable status.
 You can either provide a recognition letter from Charity Commission Registration or HMRC if your organisation is located in England or Wales.

 Can Charities Claim Back VAT?